AIComputing101/gpu-programming-101/CONTRIBUTING.md

 ---

 Thank you for contributing to GPU Programming 101!
 Your efforts help make GPU computing more accessible to developers worldwide. 🚀

+## 🧩 Maintaining feature docs

+If you update examples or module content to use new CUDA or ROCm capabilities, please also:

+- Bump the versions in `CUDA_ROCM_FEATURES.md` and re‑scan the official release notes.
+- Update module READMEs to mention any new minimum driver/toolkit requirements.
+- Avoid marketing claims; prefer links to vendor docs and measured results in our own benchmarks.